 Technology and Craft

 The School of the Arts houses a range of contemporary textile technologies.
 This, alongside cross-disciplinary collaboration with scientific expertise within other Loughborough University departments, enables innovative research, which embraces digital technology and traditional hand skills alongside design excellence.
 We currently have a strong focus on digital techniques including laser processing.
-Research areas include novel construction methods, three-dimensional textiles and smart textiles.
+Research areas include novel construction methods, three-dimensional textiles and electronic and reactive textiles.
 Outcomes include new materials and processes, design collections and artefacts, which address sustainability and ethical practices.

 Collaboration with Industry